-The sample list displays all the quantitative data for the samples of a batch.
+The sample list, a multi-column table, displays all the quantitative data for the samples of a batch.

-Status indicators for each sample indicate if the sample is currently acquiring, not acquired, acquired, or processed.
+Status indicators in the Status column indicate if the sample is currently acquiring, not acquired, acquired, or processed.

 The sample list includes the following columns of information: